 - What is your age?
 Health characteristics?

-- Routine doctor visits are probably not covered
+- Routine doctor visits and preventive care are probably not covered

 - There could be a waiting period